 Not for the faint-hearted, this famed hike has easily the most famous viewpoint in all of New Zealand near its summit.
 Roy’s Peak Track is a favorite with Instagram-lovers due to the phenomenal view of the Southern Alps from the famous viewpoint.
-This view makes it one of the best hikes on the South Island.
+This view makes it one of the best hikes on the South Island and easily one of the most popular things to do in New Zealand.
 But don’t be fooled by its popularity, you have to work for that view!

 Roy’s Peak is a 16-kilometer (10 miles) trek that takes around 7 hours to complete.
 The hike itself is mostly uphill with the odd viewpoint along the way, but for the majority of the hike, there isn’t a whole lot to see.
 For such a steep hike, the track is wide and well-trodden – so, that’s a plus.

 Be sure to bring plenty of water and snacks with you, as like most of the popular hikes in New Zealand, there’s no shop or cafe at the summit or on the way up.
 You’ll find the trailhead only 5 minutes out of Wanaka on Wanaka Mt Aspiring Road.

 Important: Roy’s Peak is closed from 1st of October to the 10th of November every year for lambing season.